 Buy A Book!

 If you’ve enjoyed this, then you’ll enjoy Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Though Pocket Coffee would be even more welcome, obviously.
 I’m saying nothing about Küsschen.

 The somewhat less aspirational world of cheap substitute colas is explored – if not exactly taste-tested – in Can’t Beat The Real Thing here.
-You can also some find some thoughts on Ferrero Rocher’s fall from glamour in Christmas Emergency Questions here.
+You can also some find some thoughts on Ferrero Rocher’s fall from festive glamour in Christmas Emergency Questions here.

-There’s much more about the esoteric thrill of sweets and chocolates that you only ever saw ‘on holiday’ in Looks Unfamiliar with Joanne Sheppard here.
+There’s more about the esoteric thrill of sweets and chocolates that you only ever saw ‘on holiday’ in Looks Unfamiliar with Joanne Sheppard here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.